 Stay in Kuala Tahan

-While Kuala Tahan has a range of accommodation options — most of them are just not very good.
-This is particularly true at the lower end of the market where the accommodation verges on dire.
+Kuala Tahan has a range of accommodation options and overall area standards have improved enough for most traveller types to enjoy a hefty dose of Malaysia's nature without actually roughing it too much.
+This is even true at the lower end of the market where the accommodation has previously verged on flat out dire.

-At the bottom end, Liana Hostel and Rippi Hostel are the best of a very mediocre selection.
-Tembeling Riverview Hostel, which is a little along the river from Liana, has a good garden cafe area but the accommodation is just awful.
-All three have dorm accommodation around the 10 ringgit mark.
+At the bottom end, Rayyan Hostel and Mahseer Chalet are the best of a mediocre selection.
+Liana sits by Mahseer, but runs a distant third -- try the other two first.
+All have dorm accommodation around the 20 ringgit mark.

-Moving upmarket slightly, Tahan Guest House has clean and cute and very brightly coloured fan-cooled rooms with private squat bathroom for 50 ringgit a night.
-There’s also a bit of a lawn garden which makes this the family-friendly selection of the bunch.
+Moving upmarket slightly, cute and colourful Tahan Guest House has clean and cute and very brightly coloured fan-cooled rooms with private squat bathroom for 50 ringgit a night.
+There's also a bit of a lawn garden which makes this one of the family-friendly selection of the bunch.
 Note it is next door to the mosque.

 Another 10 minutes’ along the up and down way lies Durian Chalet, which is similarly priced with a sprawling garden feel, but it’s quite a walk into the big smoke of Kuala Tahan.

-If you want to stay in Kuala Tahan proper, Teresek View Motel is a sterile but functional option with fan rooms for 30 ringgit and air-con starting at 50 ringgit.
+If you want to stay in Kuala Tahan proper, Teresek View Motel is a sterile but functional option with fan rooms for 70 ringgit and air-con starting at 90 ringgit.
 The rooms are ordinary, but they get extra points for very friendly staff.
-We did, however, like the atmosphere at Tahan Guest House far more.